Archives

 Dracula X: Nocturne in the Moonlight is one of my favorite game soundtracks of all time, so I met MIDI Power Pro 6 with much enthusiasm.
 The album is what seems to be most of the game’s tracks arranged using different MIDI instrumentation.
 However, the end result turned out to be a lackluster soundtrack.
 MIDI… Read More »

-The Front Mission OSV is a very good soundtrack featuring my two favorite female composers: Yoko Shimomura and Noriko Matsueda.
-The music has a clear futuristic-militaristic style to fit the kind of strategy-RPG that Front Mission is.
-I think it would be fair to say that the FM OSV is one of my favourite SNES… Read More »
+The Front Mission Original Sound Version is a very good soundtrack featuring my two favorite female composers: Yoko Shimomura and Noriko Matsueda.
+The music has a clear futuristic-militaristic style to fit the kind of Strategy RPG that Front Mission is.
+I think it would be fair to say that the FM OSV is one of… Read More »

 2002-05-19